smkent/monoscad/logitech-c920-slim-adapter/README.md

 until I cleaned my print bed.
 Adapters with a ball mount and no shroud are especially tricky as the bed contact area is even smaller.

+For better ball mount strength, I recommend printing ball mount adapters with 100% infill for the first 9 mm.

 ![Slicer screenshot of adapter with ball mount](images/readme/slicer-screenshot-ball.png)
 ![Slicer screenshot of adapter with ball mount and no shroud](images/readme/slicer-screenshot-ball-noshroud.png)